-Gabriel Escobar assumed his position as Deputy Chief of Mission at the U.S. Embassy Belgrade in August 2019.
-He is currently serving as Charge Chargé d’affaires.
+Gabriel Escobar assumed his position as Deputy Chief of Mission at the U.S. Embassy Belgrade in August 2019 and served as Charge Chargé d’affaires prior to the arrival of Ambassador Godfrey.
 Previously he was posted as Minister Counselor for Economic Affairs at U.S. Embassy Baghdad, where he served as Acting Deputy Chief of Mission for the majority of his tour.
 His leadership positions include Coordinator for Cuban Affairs in the Department of State’s Bureau of Western Hemisphere Affairs from 2017‑2018, the Deputy Chief of Mission at the U.S. Embassy in La Paz, Bolivia 2014-2017, Consul General at the U.S. Consulate General in Peshawar, Pakistan 2013-2014, and Team Leader of the U.S. Provincial Reconstruction Team in Kirkuk, Iraq 2009-2010.

 From 1998-2001, Gabriel completed four consecutive tours in the former Yugoslavia, including serving as the Chief of Staff for the Office of the High Representative in Banja Luka, Bosnia and Herzegovina, the Head of the Embassy Branch Office in Banja Luka, the Deputy Head of the U.S. Diplomatic Liaison Team in Podgorica, and Political Unit Chief in Belgrade shortly after the U.S. Embassy reopened in 2001.
 In the Bureau of European Affairs, Gabriel has served as the Counselor for Political and Economic Affairs at the U.S. Embassy in Lisbon, Deputy Political Counselor in Rome, and Political-Military Officer in Prague, and Vice-Consul in Moscow.